 Following that, you can strengthen your prompts to make them less susceptible to malicious inputs.
 This involves emphasizing the role of the language model (LLM) app and ensuring a clear separation between system and user prompts.

-Introducing a human intermediary is an option, although it may not be ideal as the entire concept is to minimize human involvement.
+Introducing a human intermediary is an option, although it may not be ideal, as the entire concept is to minimize human involvement.
+Alternatively, you could employ another LLM to assess user prompts.
+However, this approach may be expensive and could impact latency.

 Consider rejecting prompts containing specific substrings or using similarity metrics to identify known prompt injection patterns.
 Yet, these methods might not generalize well and may result in numerous false positives.